-Since 1982 I’ve travelled in the Sahara using motorcycles, 4x4s, regular cars, trucks, and with camels, adding up to nearly 50 visits.
+Since 1982 I’ve travelled in the Sahara using motorcycles, 4x4s, regular cars, trucks, and with camels, adding up to over 50 visits.
 I’ve written books, presented talks, appeared on TV, organise and lead tours, shot films and offered advice and consultation to novelists, TV, world-leading brands, NGOs, nutters and scientists.

-Overlanders’ Handbook 2, (right) Adventure Motorcycling Handbook 7 and a full-colour edition of Morocco Overland 3 (above left).
+Overlanders’ Handbook 2 (right) Adventure Motorcycling Handbook 8 and a full-colour edition of Morocco Overland 3 (above left).

 The Golden Age of Sahara travel

-Make no mistake: the good days of roaming free around the Sahara are well and truly over.
-It was great while it lasted but you could say the Sahara has returned to what it always was: a lawless wilderness into which outsiders ventured at their peril.
+Make no mistake: the good days of roaming free around the Sahara are pretty much over.
+It was great while it lasted but you could say the Sahara has returned to what it always was: a lawless wilderness into which outsiders venture at their peril.
 Having said that, I am always conspiring of ways to get back there where Algeria and Mauritania hold the best prospects for real desert travel.